Pathogen and transmission

 In addition to these inflammations, the toxin produced by the bacteria can also lead to serious complications such as heart muscle inflammation, kidney and liver damage or paralysis, even weeks later.
 The mortality rate for throat diphtheria is high (up to 50%), but this can be reduced to 5-10% with careful administration of an antidote.
 At the same, the diphtheria bacterium is treated with antibiotics.
 Unvaccinated young children and older people are particularly at risk of a fatal outcome.

 Distribution and frequency

 Diphtheria is found all over the world, although it has largely vanished from industrialised countries thanks to the introduction of generalised vaccination.
-In regions and/or countries with lower vaccination coverage, such as Africa, Asia, Latin America and Eastern Europe, however, it does still occur.
-The most recent case of throat diphtheria in Switzerland was in 1983.
+In regions and/or countries with lower vaccination coverage, such as Africa, Asia and Latin America, however, it does still occur.

 An extremely effective vaccination provides protection from the disease.
 It should be administered at 2, 4 and 12 months, then at 4 to 7 and 11 to 15 years.
-Booster shots are recommended at 25, 45 and 65 years (every twenty years) and then every ten years.
+Additional booster shots are recommended at 25, 45 and 65 years (every twenty years) and then every ten years.
 Diphtheria vaccination is recommended in combination with vaccination against tetanus, pertussis, polio, Haemophilus influenzae type b, and hepatitis B, depending on age.

 You can request further information on the global distribution and on prevention of the disease from your GP or a specialist in travel medicine.